 I need to withdraw from my program.
 Are the fees I’ve paid refundable?

-If you have a compelling reason to withdraw from the program after the application deadline and provide supporting documentation, Study Abroad will consider a written appeal sent via email to firstname.lastname@example.org.
+If you have a compelling reason to withdraw from the program and provide supporting documentation, Study Abroad will consider a written appeal sent via email to firstname.lastname@example.org.
 If the appeal is accepted, the amount of the refund will be at the sole discretion of Study Abroad.
 Refund appeals will be considered up to 90 days from the date of withdrawal.

 My program was cancelled by Study Abroad.
 Will I receive a refund?